Generative-Discriminative Complementary Learning: Experiments

-We finally evaluate our method on VGGFACE2 data \cite{vggface2}, which is a large-scale face recognition dataset.
-The face images have large variations in pose, age, illumination, ethnicity , and profession.
+We finally evaluate our method on CIFAR100 and VGGFACE2 data, different from CIFAR10, CIFAR100 dataset contains 100 classes and each class has 500 images in average and 10.000 testing images of 100 classes in total.
+VGGCAE2 is a large-scale face recognition dataset.
+The face images have large variations in pose, age, illumination, ethnicity, and profession.
 The number of images for each person (class) varies from 87 to 843, with an average of 362 images for each person.
-We randomly sampled 100 classes and construct a dataset for evaluation of our method. we selected $80\%$ data as training set $S$ and the rest $20\%$ as the testing set.
-Since our $CCGAN$ model can only generate fixed-size images, we re-scaled all training images to the size of $64\times 64$.
-Accordingly, we changed the classifier structure to ResNet34 \cite{resnet} and we removed the top down-sampling layer from SAGAN to adapt to the image size.
+We randomly sampled 100 classes and constructed a dataset for evaluation of our method.
+We selected $80\%$ data as the training set $S$ and the rest $20\%$ as the testing set.
+Since our $CCGAN$ model can only generate fixed-size images, we re-scaled all training images into $32\times 32$.

 Because the number of classes is relatively large, the effective labeled sample size is approximately $n/99$, where $n$ is the total sample size.
 In case of limited supervision, neither $DCL$ nor our $CCGAN$ can converge.
 Thus, we applied the complementary label generation approach in \cite{bc}, which assumed only a small subset of candidate classes can be chosen as complementary labels.
-In specific, we randomly selected 10 candidate classes as the potential complementary label each class, and assigned them with uniform probabilities.
+In specific, we randomly selected 10 candidate classes as the potential compelementary label each class, and assigned them with uniform probabilities.

 We used the same evaluation procedures used in MNIST and CIFAR10.
 The classification accuracy is reported in Table~\ref{all_table}.
 It can be seen that our method outperforms $DCL$ by $5\%$ when the proportion of labeled data is smaller than 0.3 and is slightly better than $DCL$ when the proportion is larger than 0.5.
-Figure~\ref{all_sample} (c) shows the generated images from $ACGAN$ and our $CCGAN$.
+Figure~\ref{all_sample} (c) shows the generated images from $TAC-GAN$ (Oracle) and our $CCGAN$.
 We can see that $CCGAN$ generates images that are visually similar to the real images for each person.